caxy/symfonylive-sf-2017-decoupled-apps/slides/2_who-what-why.md

 **Our mission:**<br/> Improve the digital world with products that our clients<br/> and their users love long after launch day

 Note:
-- Received Awards and Recognitions from Clutch.co, Acquia, Inc.5000 and others.
-- Our clients work in a number of industries: Universities, Healthcare, Non-Profits, Financial Sectors, Startups, and more.
-- We are full service: Ideation, Content Strategy, UX, Design, Architecture, Development, Support
+we built... pretty much anything... but USUALLY custom sites and applications...

+and we build them for a number of industries and sectors.

+over the last couple of years we've specialize in non-profits, universities, and health care.

+We also have really exciting projects in the financial sector, in manufactoring, and our favorite ... of course... is the small start up with big ideas!

+we are a full service agency - so everything from ideation to content strategy, design to development and support - it's what we do!

+quick humble brag... we're pretty good at it!

+we receive awards and recognitions every year...

+most recently we were recognized by clutch co as a top web development agency and top custom software development agency.

+and of course we appreciate the recognition.. but that's not the only reason we do this ...

-- Our mission: improve the digital world with products that our clients and their users love long after launch day… and for some products to be the best they could be, we needed to think about doing something different - we needed to start building decoupled apps.
+our mission at caxy is to Improve the digital world with products that our clients and their users love long after launch day.

+And for some products, to be the best they could be... we had to think about doing something different.

+NEXT: We needed to start building decoupled apps..

 ---

 # DECOUPLED APPS

+Note:
+So now the reason you're here! let's talk about decoupled apps!

 ///